Urban green mapping

 1.)
 Download:

-Cloudless Sentinel-2 satellite imagery from 2020 to 2021.
-Probably the easiest option for this is to use Semi-Automatic Classification Plugin for QGIS by amazing Luca Congedo.
+Cloud-free Sentinel-2 satellite imagery from 2020 to 2021.
+The easiest approach for processing is likely the Semi-Automatic Classification Plugin for QGIS, developed by Luca Congedo.

-Note: Sentinel-2 images were downloaded for summer period (June to August) from 2015 to 2021.
-This mostly corresponded to only one cloudless image only for each year.
+Note: Sentinel-2 images were downloaded for the summer period (June to August) from 2015 to 2021.
+In most cases, only a single cloud-free image was available per year.

 Figure 1: Sentinel-2 Natural Color (combination of (B4, B3, B2))